 5. Don’t rebrand too often

-On average, it takes at least 7 impressions of the same message (visual, text, ad, audio, etc.), for a person to remember and recall it.
+On average, it takes an average of 7 impressions of the same message (visual, text, ad, audio, etc.), for a person to recall it and buy from you.
 So build your brand at the start, and keep repeating the same message, look and feel, and brand promise as much and as often as you can.
-Don't go changing the message after 6 months.
+Don’t go changing the message after 6 months.

 Give it at least a few years for the message to sink in.
 And even when you DO rebrand, tweak it as little as possible.
 Don’t change the core too drastically, or your audience will get completely confused and dissociate from you.
 Remember again, it’s your identity.
 Maintain a gradual evolution.